blupi-games/planetblupi/README.translators.md

 Then start the game, the interface will use your new translation if you select "Français" in the global settings screen.

-If you see some strange characters, like a square, then contact me and I will add the necessary glyphs for your language.
+If you see some strange characters, like a square '□', then contact me and I will add the necessary glyphs for your language.
 Planet Blupi is not using a real font but just sprites with a limited range of characters.

 One text is hard-coded in the source code.
 It's the text for selecting the language in the global settings screen (it's just the lang's name).
 Please,